 DPPA was established in 2019 following the merging of the former Department of Political Affairs (DPA) and the United Nations Peacebuilding Support Office (PBSO), as part of the reform of the UN peace and security infrastructure.
 The reform positions DPPA as the lead entity supporting the Secretary-General in the UN’s efforts to prevent and resolve conflicts at the global level, and playing a central role in advancing the women, peace and security, and youth, peace and security agendas.

 The United Nations Office for Project Services (UNOPS) is a UN resource for services and solutions across peace and security, humanitarian, and development efforts.
 Its mission is to help people build better lives and countries achieve peace and sustainable development.

 In Mozambique, since January 2020 UNOPS has provided administrative services to the Peace Process Secretariat, as well as financial management services for a pooled funding mechanism to support the implementation of the Maputo Accord.

-As of August 2022, donors to the basket fund include Switzerland, Sweden, Ireland, Canada, Norway, the United Kingdom, the Federal Foreign Office of Germany, Finland, the Kingdom of the Netherlands, Italy, Botswana, and the European Union.
+As of May 2023, donors to the basket fund include Switzerland, Sweden, Ireland, Canada, the United Kingdom, the Federal Foreign Office of Germany, Finland, Italy, the United States and the European Union.